rlipsc/polymorph/README.md

 # Output the system code.
 commitSystems("runSystems")

-# Run the committed systems in the order they exist in the code.
+# Run the committed systems in the order they're defined.
 runSystems()
 ```